Dighton Brush Removal Services

 - Late Fall (Oct–Nov): After breeding season, before ground freezes

-Monitor weather via NWS Boston/Norton or Albany; avoid work during high winds (20-25 mph), saturated soils, or extreme heat (>90°F).
+- Summer (May–August): Avoid due to nesting birds and fire risk Monitor weather via NWS Boston/Norton or Albany; avoid work during high winds (20-25 mph), saturated soils, or extreme heat (>90°F).
 Wildlife surveys are mandatory April–August.
-For seasonal guidance, contact:
+For wildlife coordination: Mass Division of Fisheries & Wildlife and Mass Audubon provide additional resources.

 Post-Removal Site Restoration & Stormwater Management in Compliance with Dighton's MS4 Program